-Adicet Bio Reports Inducement Grants under Nasdaq Listing Rule 5635(c)(4)
+Adicet Bio Reports Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-Adicet Bio, Inc. ACET, a clinical-stage biotechnology company discovering and developing allogeneic gamma delta CAR T cell therapies for cancer, today announced it granted inducement awards on June 30, 2022 (the "Grant Date") under Adicet's 2022 Inducement Plan as a material inducement to employment to ten individuals hired by Adicet in June 2022.
+Adicet Bio, Inc. ACET, a biotechnology company discovering and developing allogeneic gamma delta CAR T cell therapies for cancer, today announced it granted inducement awards on March 31, 2022 (the "Grant Date") under Adicet's 2022 Inducement Plan as a material inducement to employment to two individuals hired by Adicet in March 2022.

 About Adicet Bio, Inc.